 Unfortunately, not much of Australia is suitable for micro-hydro systems, as continuously running water is required.
 However, micro-hydro systems can be much more cost effective and efficient than other small-scale renewable energy methods if you do have the running water suitable for hydroelectric generation.

-The future of hydroelectricity in Australia
+The future of hydroelectricity & hydropower in Australia

 As stated, hydroelectricity in Australia is on the decline, while renewable resources such as solar or wind power are becoming more popular.
 Being so dependent on rainfall and weather patterns, hydroelectricity is one of the renewable resources most affected by climate change and recent, and long-lasting, droughts have begun to dry up the reservoirs needed to generate its power.

-That being said, Snowy 2.0 is still in the works and slated to start generating electricity by 2025 while providing Australia with over 2,000 direct jobs during construction.
+That being said, Snowy 2.0 is still in the works and expected to start generating electricity by 2025 while providing Australia with over 2,000 direct jobs during construction.
 This multi-billion dollar project could be exactly what Australia needs to jumpstart it’s hydroelectric generation once again, bringing life to the declining renewable resource.